 Container-native storage is becoming increasingly popular among enterprises, and there are three primary database or data state use cases for it:

 - Transactional databases, such as Oracle and SQL Server

 - Large data lakes or data warehouses for analytics and post-processing

 - Near-line data sources, such as message queues (Kafka), SQL/NoSQL (Postgres, Mongo), file and object, and searchable databases (Elastic)

+“The truth is, there are a lot of database deployments at the near-line tier with frequent enough changes that require constant control directly by the development team,” Rao said.
 “Since the container-based (cloud-native or stateless) applications, which are managed by Kubernetes, directly depend on this tier of databases, it makes more sense to have these resources then directly controlled by a common control plane, the Kubernetes control plane.
 Over the next few years, expect to see Kubernetes offer a richer and more native database-as-a-service experience.”